 B.A. in Constitutional Democracy

-The Kinder Institute’s B.A. in Constitutional Democracy not only engages Mizzou undergrads in a close, interdisciplinary examination of the ideas and events that are central to understanding the founding of the United States but also provides students with an opportunity to trace the reverberation of these ideas and events over time and around the globe.
+The B.A. in Constitutional Democracy not only engages undergrads in the College of Arts & Science in a close, interdisciplinary examination of the ideas and events that are central to understanding the founding of the United States but also provides students with an opportunity to trace the reverberation of these ideas and events over time and around the globe.
 How and why have the philosophical ambitions and historical practice of constitutional democracy changed over time in the U.S.?
 What are the institutions and who are the figures that have been most responsible for driving this change?
 How, over the course of its history, has U.S. constitutional democracy influenced—and been influenced by—foreign nations?
 These are just some of the many questions that students can explore through the major, which consists of required common curriculum courses and concentrated upper-level electives in Constitutional Democracy, History, Black Studies, Philosophy, Public Affairs, Economics, and more.

-There are four primary components of the Constitutional Democracy B.A., which requires 36 total hours of coursework at a C grade or higher.
+There are four primary components of the Constitutional Democracy B.A., which requires 36 total hours of coursework in the College of Art & Science at a C grade or higher.

 I. 15 hours of common curriculum coursework on the origins of the United States

 II.
-15 hours of upper-level coursework in one of five concentration areas: U.S. & the World, Politics & Policy, Law & Institutions, Social & Political Thought, and Early America
+15 hours of upper-level coursework in one of five concentration areas: U.S. & the World, Politics & Policy, Law & Institutions, and Social & Political Thought

 III.
 3 hours of experiential coursework